nikhilweee/shis/README.md

 # Acknowledgements
-The demo at [nikhilweee.github.io/shis](https://nikhilweee.github.io/shis) shows sample images from the ImageNet dataset obtained through [imagenet-sample-images](https://github.com/EliSchwartz/imagenet-sample-images).
 The gallery template used to display images is a modified version of the cards theme from [thumbsup](https://github.com/thumbsup/theme-cards).
 SHIS also uses [lightgallery](https://github.com/sachinchoolur/lightGallery) for fullscreen previews and image slideshows.

 # License